Contrastive Multiple Correspondence Analysis (cMCA): Using Contrastive Learning to Identify Latent Subgroups in Political Parties: Contrastive learning and contrastive MCA

-As discussed in \citet{fujiwara2020visualcna}, visualizing low-dimensional representations of both target and background datasets can help researchers determine whether or not a target dataset has certain specific patterns relative to a background dataset.
-When the scatteredness/shape of plotted data points of $\RowCoordT$ is larger than $\RowCoordB$, we can conclude that there exists a set of unique patterns within $\RowCoordT$.
+As discussed in \cite{fujiwara2020visualcna}, visualizing low-dimensional representations of both target and background groups can help researchers determine whether or not a target group has certain unique patterns relative to a background group.
+When the scatteredness/shape of plotted data points of $\RowCoordT$ is \textit{greatly larger} than $\RowCoordB$, we can conclude that $\RowCoordT$ contains the unique patterns.

-In MCA, the most common way of deriving a dataset $\Mat$'s category coordinates, $\ColCoord$, is through $\ColCoord = \DiagMat \ProjMat$, where $\DiagMat$ is a diagonal matrix with the sum of each column of $\Prob$ on the diagonal and $\ProjMat$ is a matrix whose column vectors are the top-$\nLowCat$ eigenvectors obtained with EVD on $\Burt$.
-However, because cMCA applies EVD to the matrix, $(\BurtT - \ContParam \BurtB)$, the result is necessarily affected by $\MatB$ as well.
-As a consequence, we cannot simply compute category coordinates using the methods described above.
-To overcome this issue, instead, we utilize MCA's \textit{translation formula} derived from data-point coordinates to calculate category coordinates~\citep{greenacre2017correspondence}.
-More precisely, the category coordinates of the target dataset, $\ColCoordT \in \mathbb{R}^{\nCat \times \nLowCat}$, can be derived through: